Normality and Cohen-Macaulayness of local models of Shimura varieties: Local models

+For $\l \in X_*(T)_I$, we denote by $t_\l$ the corresponding translation element in $\tW$.\footnote{Here we adopt the sign convention in \cite{PZ}.
+In fact $t_\l$ equals $t^{\l}$ in \cite{HL}.}

+To the geometric conjugacy class $\{\mu\}$ of one parameter subgroups of $G$, we associate a dominant coweight and denote it by $\mu$.
+Let $\L$ be the $W_0$-orbit in $X_*(T')_I$ that contains the image of $\mu$.
+Define the $\mu$-admissible set by Here $\le$ is the Bruhat order on $\tilde W$ (see \cite[8.d.1]{PZ}).

 Recall that $x$ is a point in the Bruhat-Tits building of $G(F)$.
 Let $\cp'_x \subset G'$ be the corresponding parahoric group scheme over $\bar k[[u]]$.
 We choose a rational Borel $B'$ of $G'$ containing $T'$ in such a way that $\cp'_x$ is a standard parahoric group.
-As in \cite[8.d.1]{PZ}, this gives $\tilde W$ a quasi Coxeter group structure and hence a Bruhat order $\le$ on $\tilde W$.

-To the geometric conjugacy $\{\mu\}$ of one parameter subgroups of $G$, we associate a dominant coweight and denote it by $\mu$.
-Let $\L$ be the $W_0$-orbit in $X_*(T')_I$ that contains the image of $\mu$ Define the $\mu$-admissible set by

 Set It is a closed subscheme of the affine Grassmannian $Gr_{\cp'_x}$.

 The following result on the special fiber $M_{\cg, \mu} \otimes_{\co_E} k_E$ of the local model is obtained by Pappas and Zhu in \cite[Theorem 8.4 \& 8.5]{PZ}.